n0mad1k/ops-logger/README.md

 1. Start tmux: `tmux`
 2. Press `Prefix + L` to start logging
 3. Window title shows 🔴 indicator when logging is active
-4. All commands and outputs are automatically logged
+4. All commands and outputs are automatically logged with proper boundaries
 5. Logs saved to `~/OperationLogs/`

 ### Recording Remote Sessions